test-fullautomation/robotframework-robotlog2db/README.md

 In order the import the robot result(s) to RQM, we need the `output.xml` result file.

-So, firslty execute the robot testcase(s) to get the `output.xml` result file.
+So, firstly execute the robot testcase(s) to get the `output.xml` result file.

 Sample robot testcase which contains neccessary information for